diarisdiakite/js-group-capstone/README.md

 ## 📖 [movieboard-project](#movieboard-project)
 ### 📖 <a name="about-the-project">Description </a>

-The [Movieboard-project]() is an App that allows users to keep track of their favorite movies, shows, and series.
-The user can add a like and a comment to his favorite show.
-The project makes an API call to TVMave API and Involvement API to update the UI and keep track of the comments and likes.
+The [Movieboard project]() is an App that allows users to keep track of their favorite movies, shows, and series.
+The user can add a like and a comment to their favorite show.
+The project makes an API call to TVMave API and Microverse's Involvement API to update the UI and keep track of the comments and likes.

 [`Back to top`](#readme-top)